temporalio/documentation/docs/cluster-deployment-guide.md

 :::tip Support, stability, and dependency info
 - Support for Cassandra as a Visibility database is deprecated beginning with Temporal Server v1.21.
 For updates, check the [Temporal Server release notes](https://github.com/temporalio/temporal/releases).
 - We recommend migrating from Cassandra to any of the other supported databases for Visibility.
-  For information on migrating from Cassandra to any of the supported databases, see [Migrating Visibility database](/cluster-deployment-guide#migrating-visibility-database).

 :::

 You can set Cassandra as your [Visibility store](/clusters#visibility).